Salt Lake Temple: Temple construction and dedication

-2019 to 2025 renovation
+2019 to 2026 renovation

-At the end of 2019, the temple was closed for a seismic retrofitting designed to allow it to withstand a magnitude 7.3 earthquake, the strongest expected magnitude in the Salt Lake Valley; work is expected to take about four years.
+At the end of 2019, the temple was closed for a seismic retrofitting designed to allow it to withstand a magnitude 7.3 earthquake, the strongest expected magnitude in the Salt Lake Valley; work was expected to take about four years.
 Other facilities on Temple Square (and certain parts of the main temple) were to be demolished, reconstructed, and modernized in line with seismic code.

 Mechanical, electrical, and plumbing systems will be replaced, Initially the interior and its historical artifacts were planned to be preserved (although plans were later changed and many historic elements were removed) and plazas and landscaping modified.
 Visitor access and tourism would remain during the entire renovation process, but in regulated and coordinated fashion.

 Prior to 2019, the building had never been decommissioned for renovation and only minor updating of finishes and systems had occurred within the temple proper (although multiple "annex" additions had been added and removed in the past).
 This meant the temple's core historic architecture, layout, and workmanship had been preserved for 126 years.

-Before construction started, church leaders indicated that the temple's unique historicity would be preserved.
+Before reconstruction started, church leaders indicated that the temple's unique historicity would be preserved.
 Church employees stated that special efforts would be made to highlight and honor the pioneer craftsmanship and indicated the interiors would essentially remain the same.
 Various renderings were released showing the instruction rooms used for the endowment ceremony would remain intact, with the original layout, woodwork and murals being preserved.

 In March 2021, the church announced significant changes to the renovation plan that affected many elements in the temple's historic interior.
 The progressive room-to-room live endowment ceremony would be removed and the layout of the temple would change, with the baptistry being moved to the annex and new instruction rooms constructed in its place.
 Other rooms and walls would be reconfigured, requiring the removal of the temple's murals.
 The murals and many other historic features of the building were photographed and otherwise documented before being permanently removed or destroyed.
-In December 2021, the church announced that renovations were expected to conclude in 2025.

 These changes will allow for greater patron capacity, but the removal of many historic elements was met with criticism, especially the destruction of the temple's murals.
-One prominent historian described the changes as a “huge and unnecessary loss” and another noted them as a loss of “priceless cultural artifacts.”
+One prominent historian described the changes as a "huge and unnecessary loss" and another noted them as a loss of "priceless cultural artifacts".

+In December 2021, the church updated estimations for the renovation completion for 2025, and in March 2023, estimates for the completion were again extended to 2026.
+If the latest estimations prove accurate, the total reconstruction period will have lasted between six and seven years.

+After stating in an October 2024 general conference address that renovations were expected to conclude by the end of 2026, church president Russell M. Nelson announced in February 2025 that a public open house is expected to be held from April to October 2027.

 Symbolism

 The Salt Lake Temple incorporates many symbolic adornments including Masonic symbols.
-Symbolism is an important subject to members of the LDS Church.
+Symbolism is important to LDS Church members.
 These symbols include the following: